NiklasEi/www-nikl-me/blog/2023/github_workflow_to_publish_ios_app_DRAFT.md

 8. Talk to the app store to validate and upload the `ipa`.
 9. Upload the self-signed `ipa` to a GitHub release.

+After the workflow has completed, your app will automatically show up in "TestFlight" after a short processing period.

 ## Setting up the secrets

 Simple strings like passwords can directly go into a GitHub secret.
 Files will be encoded first using base64 (e.g. `bash$openssl base64 -in ~/ExportOptions.plist`).